-PBM policies and procedures for providing information to covered persons about pharmacy directories.
+Policies and procedures for providing information to covered persons about pharmacy directories.

-PBM policies and procedures for addressing inquiries or complaints from covered persons about pharmacy directories or access.
+Policies and procedures for addressing inquiries or complaints from covered persons about pharmacy directories or access.
 This should include policies and procedures for how covered persons may access emergency pharmacy services when necessary.

-________ The PBM will demonstrate how it makes its provider directory (that lists all providers who participate in its network) available to covered persons.
-It also makes available, on a timely and reasonable basis, updates to its directory.
+________ Documentation regarding how the PBM makes its provider directory (that lists all providers who participate in its network) available to covered persons and how it makes available, on a timely and reasonable basis, updates to its directory.

 ________ All documentation to inform covered persons how and where they may fill their prescriptions.
-Documentation should provide details of how the covered persons may contact the PBM with inquiries.
+Documentation should provide details of how covered persons may contact the PBM with inquiries.

-PBM to provide a listing of all the pharmacies it contracts with.
-The listing should require PBM to identify each pharmacy’s location or identify if it is a mail order pharmacy, the types of business it serves (commercial, Medicaid or Medicare), the types of drugs it dispenses (generic, brand, specialty), the unique pharmacy network each pharmacy participates in, and whether the pharmacy is an affiliate pharmacy or not.
+A listing of all the pharmacies with which the PBM contracts.
+The listing should require the PBM to identify each pharmacy’s location, pharmacy type (for example, retail, mail-order, LTC, or 340B pharmacy), the types of business it serves (commercial, Medicaid or Medicare), the types of drugs it dispenses (generic, brand-name, specialty), the unique pharmacy network each pharmacy participates in, and whether the pharmacy is an affiliate pharmacy or not.

-_______ PBM to provide a state map or geo-maps identifying the location of each pharmacy in relation to consumers.
+_______ A state map or geo-maps identifying the location of each pharmacy in relation to consumers.

 Others Reviewed